jhpyle/docassemble/demo.md

   Generic questions can also use indices, for example to fill out the names of a list of people.
 (E.g., case.plaintiff.)

-  This example also illustrates how the author can control whether the user can leave a field blank.
-By default, all fields are required, but the author can add required: False to a field to indicate that the field can be left blank.
+  This example also illustrates how the developer can control whether the user can leave a field blank.
+By default, all fields are required, but the developer can add required: False to a field to indicate that the field can be left blank.
 ---
 generic list object: Individual